-By far the most common approach is to provide no integration of the two systems, which are distinct tools on the technology stack: The data system exports the training dataset as one relation, commonly presented as a CSV file, and then the ML system imports it into its own format and learns the desired model.
+By far the most common solutions provide no integration of the two systems, which are distinct tools on the technology stack: The data system exports the training dataset as one relation, commonly presented as a CSV file, and then the ML system imports it into its own format and learns the desired model.Such solutions are structure-agnostic as they disregard the rich structural information of the materialized training dataset, including the input database schema, database dependencies, and the structure of the feature extraction queries.
 Prime examples are the pairing of open-source data systems such as Spark~\cite{Spark:NSDI:2012} or MySQL/PostgreSQL with ML systems such as R~\cite{R-project}, Python StatsModels~\cite{P-StatsModels}, Python Scikit~\cite{scikit2011}, MLpack~\cite{mlpack2018}, TensorFlow~\cite{tensorflow}, SystemML \cite{HBTRTR15,BTRSTBV14}, MLLib~\cite{MLlib:JMLR:2016}, and DeepDist~\cite{Neumann15}.
 The advantage of this approach is that the two systems can be developed independently, with virtually any ML model readily available for use.
-The main disadvantage is the expensive data export/import at the interface between the two systems: The feature extraction query is computed inside the data system, its result exported and imported into the data format of the ML system, where the model is learned.
-This approach is very expensive due to the import/export step and the unnecessary repetitions of data blocks in the query result as prescribed by the joins in the query.
-A further disadvantage is that the two-system approach inherits the limitations of both systems: For instance, the data-frame size limitation in R makes it impossible to learn models over large datasets even though the data system can process queries over such datasets.